foosel/ep2025/how-to-deal-with-toxic-people.md

 - two books I mentioned
 - Burnout is a short read that gives you a good overview
 - Zebras is a full deep dive into stress in humans, very fascinating but a LOT
+- QR Code points you to the mentioned post by Brett Canon

 ---